thephoeron/LLTHW/book/3-01-0-web-apps.md

 Extend upon the material covered earlier for building simple web apps; cover the feature and security requirements of web applications, REST endpoints, websockets, etc.

-Review web frameworks in Lisp: Weblocks, RESTAS, Clack/Caveman, Anti-Web, REDSHIFTNET; refresher on underlying servers, Hunchentoot, IOLib, teepeedee2, etc., database libraries, crane, postmodern, etc., and other web-related libraries, cl-who, cl-css, parenscript, etc.
+Review web frameworks in Lisp: Weblocks, RESTAS, Clack/Caveman, Anti-Web, REDSHIFTNET; refresher on underlying servers, Hunchentoot, Wookie, IOLib, teepeedee2, etc., database libraries, crane, postmodern, etc., and other web-related libraries, cl-who, cl-css, parenscript, etc.

 Web app should be a live-updating feed, pulling from some standard data source in JSON.